Speculation surfaced earlier this year that American coffee chain Starbucks could soon be opening up their first store in Croatia.

 #15 Today we use the price of coffee to gauge how good the times are

 As the sine qua non of a respectable life, an expensive coffee causes outrage.
 We will say kava je tamo 25 kuna!!! [they charge 25 Kuna for coffee there!!!]
 And when we say there, we mean trendy destinations like Dubrovnik or Hvar.
-Some Croats refuse to visit places which charge a bomb for the primary requirement of happiness.
+Some Croats refuse to visit places that charge a bomb for the primary requirement of happiness.

 Croatian coffee is the measure of time